sureshjoshi0607/git-prac/README.md

-#Note
+# Note
 Making the file to test git.

-#change
+## new change

-Making change to test git cli.
+Making change to test the git cli....